Heritage Crafts

 Historic area of significance

-Turkey, Iran, Iraq, Egypt, Morocco, India, Pakistan
+Turkey, Iran, Iraq, Egypt, Morocco, India, Pakistan, North Africa and the Middle East.

 Area practiced currently